ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_nat_edge_gateway/guide.en-gb.md

 ## Objective

 NAT stands for network address translation.
 It’s a way to map multiple addresses to a single one.
+There are two types of NAT:
+- DNAT stands for Destination NAT.
+It modifies the destination address and is used for inbound traffic.
+- SNAT stands for Souce NAT.
+It modifies the source address and is used for outbound traffic.

-**This guid explains how to create NAT rules**
+**This guide explains how to create NAT rules**

 ## Requirements